jellena/casting-neural-nets-for-sea-shanties/README.md

 One may wonder why spend the time to each a computer to write a sea shanty.
 To that I say what better way to showcase the capabilities of machine learning then to have a computer write a niche style of working song.

-In reality though I wanted to present a project displaying several skillsets.

-To do this I leverage skills from web scraping to machine learning all in python.

 Also shanties are just fun to sing and so the world should have a few more.

 ![signing-sailors](./images/singing-sailors.jpg)

 ## Data
-In order for a neural net to have enough data to learn effectively I would need as many shanties as could be found.
-Given the small niche of the musical styling there are no large repositories of lyrics.
+Nerual nets are known to be very hungry for data so in order to collect enough for the net to learn from seveal different websites with shanty lyrics were scrapped.

-Instead five sites listing the lyrics of shanties were searched, reviewed, then selected for scraping.
+Five sites listing the lyrics of shanties were searched, reviewed, then selected for scraping.
 - https://www.contemplator.com/sea/
 - https://www.karaoke-lyrics.net/lyrics/sea-shanty-56697
 - https://www.sailorsongs.com/index.html